Hi,

 remoteproc: qcom_wcnss: Switch to generic PAS TZ APIs

-remoteproc: qcom: Select QCOM_PAS_TEE service backend
+remoteproc: qcom: Select QCOM_PAS generic service

 drm/msm: Switch to generic PAS TZ APIs